 (image taken from Hi-Fi, P.A., Guitar & Discotheque Amplifier Design Handbook; Babani Press, 1972)

 Before 1953, there was no official standard for where the "fold" frequencies should be.
 Each record label which also made and sold record players had its own idea.
-By the time of the commercial debut of Columbia's 331⁄3rpm LP record in 1948, there were two competing EQs: American and British.
+At the dawn of the 33,1/3 rpm LP record in 1948, American NAB/NARTB and British FFRR (Decca) had become the main competing EQ's.
 They differed only by their "shelving" frequencies, which were 1592Hz and 3183Hz (respectively).

 In 1953 the Recording Industries Association of America (RIAA) met, and adopted what was believed to be RCA's preference for a "half way house" between the American and British shelving points - the frequency being 2122Hz.
 From then on record companies and record reproduction equipment manufacturers were urged to adopt what we now know as the RIAA standard.

 The adoption of the silicon transistor in preference to valves in the 1960s made it difficult to use piezo cartridges.
-This was because the input impedance of a transistor amplifier (around 50 kilohms) was much lower than the output impedance of a piezo cartridge (above 1 megohm) causing gross bass distortion.
+This was because the input impedance of a transistor amplifier (around 50k Ohms) was much lower than the output impedance of a piezo cartridge (above 1 MegOhm) causing gross bass distortion.
 However, hi-fi amplifiers continued to cater for piezo disc inputs by using one of a number of methods.

 A rather crude but effective method was to add a single low-noise transistor stage ahead of the proper solid-state amplifier input.
-If, like me, you wanted to make an add-on DIY unit, it could be run on a simple 9 volt E-cell battery, using the transistor as a common emitter virtual-earth amplifier.
-Its series input resistor would be in the order of 1 megohm or above to suit the piezo cartridge, and to compensate for the shelving down of the record EQ, it would be bypassed by something like a 220pf capacitor.
+It could be run on a simple 9 volt E-cell battery if, like me, you wanted to make an add-on DIY unit, using the transistor as a common emitter virtual-earth amplifier.
+Its series input resistor would be in the order of 1 MegOhm or above to suit the piezo cartridge, and to compensate for the shelving down of the record EQ, it would be bypassed by something like a 220pf capacitor.
+The input capacitance of the transistor took care of the other end of the "shelf".

 Often these were tuned by ear to produce a particular sound, and weren't very accurate.
 Different values were offered for different piezo cartridges, and I remember a DIY Disco article by A C Ainslie and Clive Toms (I knew them by their real names) in Practical Wireless in 1975, which illustrated a number of these add-on "phono preamps".